Consistency of multidimensional combinatorial substitutions: Decidability results

 \subsection{Decidability of overlapping for consistent domino-complete substitutions}

 We now focus on the domino-complete substitutions that are consistent.
-Proposition \ref{prop:structcdc} below tells us that such substitutions are simple: images of the cells of a pattern are always placed along a lattice of $\bbZ^2$.
-We will use this proposition to give an algorithm that decides if a consistent domino-complete is overlapping (Theorem \ref{theo:decnono}).
+Proposition~\ref{prop:structcdc} below tells us that such substitutions are simple: there exists $\alpha, \beta \in \bbZ^2$ such that the image of the cell placed at $(x,y)$ is placed at $(x\alpha, y\beta)$ in the lattice $\alpha\bbZ \times \beta\bbZ$.
+We will use this proposition to give an algorithm that decides if a consistent domino-complete is overlapping (Theorem~\ref{theo:decnono}).

-Unfortunately, we are not able to give an analogue of Theorem \ref{theo:decconsmieux} for the non-overlapping property, \emph{i.e.}, to decide this property assuming only weaker version of domino-completeness, because the associated decision problems seem to become too difficult to track.
+Unfortunately, we are not able to give an analogue of Theorem~\ref{theo:decconsmieux} for the non-overlapping property, because the associated decision problems seem to become too difficult to track.

 \begin{prop} Let $\sigma$ be a consistent two-dimensional domino-complete substitution.
 There exist two vectors $\alpha, \beta \in \bbZ^2$ and a vector $v_t \in \bbZ^2$ for every $t \in \mcA$ such that for every $\mcCs$-path $\gamma$ from a cell $[(0,0), t]$ to a cell $[(x,y), t']$, we have $\ws(\gamma) = x \alpha + y \beta - v_t + v_{t'}$.
 Moreover, $\alpha$, $\beta$ and $v_t$ can be obtained effectively. \end{prop}